-The Inventory of Investment Measures is published once every half-year, and has been issued nine times, from the first report in October 2009 to the ninth report in October 2013 (October 2009, March, June, and November 2013, May and October 2011, May and October 2012, June and December 2013, and June 2014).
-In this report, investment polices of 55 countries participating in Freedom of Investment process are classified, country-by-country, into three categories (investment policy measures, investment measures relating to national security, and other developments) and then concrete descriptions and information sources are listed.
+The Inventory of Investment Measures is published once every half-year, and has been issued 18 times between October 2009 and November 201712.
+In this report, investment polices of 54 countries participating in Freedom of Investment process are classified, country-by-country, into three categories (investment policy measures, investment measures relating to national security, and other developments) and then concrete descriptions and information sources are listed.
 However, policies introduced are not evaluated in this report.

-(3) Others (IMF, IBRD)
+(3) OTHERS (IMF, IBRD)

 In order to maintain stability in the international monetary system, the IMF monitors the economic/financial policies of its member countries.
-In this monitoring activity called surveillance, IMF economists visit member countries and consult with the government and central bank mainly to discuss exchange rates and http://www.oecd.org/daf/inv/investment-policy/g20.htm monetary/financial policies.
+In this monitoring activity called surveillance, IMF economists visit member countries and consult with the government and central bank mainly to discuss exchange rates and monetary/financial policies.
 The results are reported to the OECD Council.
 Whether or not trade policies have impacts on the trends in the macro economy, such as how the balance of trade relates to the stability of the international monetary system, are discussed, but they are addressed only to the extent necessary for the objective of maintaining the stability of the international monetary system, and they are not intended to be monitored or examined.